avsteele/C_Programming_Notes/site/1-Introduction.md

 means whatever follows `return` is the output.

-Because we told the computer that `PlusOne` will output an `int`  in line 1, that has to be the type of data that follows the word `return`.
+Because we told the computer that `PlusOne` will output an `int` in line 1, that must be the type of data that follows the word `return`.
 If we tried to `return x+0.1` that would be an error, because if x is an integer then `x+0.1` is not an integer (not a whole number).
-If we forget a return statement that is also an error.
+If we forget a `return` statement that is also an error (NOTE: your program *may* run but it will give nonsense results).
 I'll explain how the computer will let you know you've made an error later.

 You may also notice we put several spaces before the `return` statement (it is *indented*).
-These are optional, but most people think it makes it easier to read.
+These spaces are optional, but most people think it makes it easier to read.
 The placement of `{}` on lines by themselves is optional too.
-The program above can as easily be written
+So, the function above could have been written:

 ```c
 int PlusOne(int x){return x+1;}
 ```

 but most people find this harder to read.
-Another similar convention you will see in almost all `C` code to make it easier to read is to indent a few spaces when we are inside a `{  }`.
+Almost all `C` code will indent a few spaces when inside a `{  }`.

-THe technical term for *using* a function is [call](./Terms.md)ing the function.
+The technical term for *using* a function is [call](./Terms.md)ing the function.
 To call our function above we would write `PlusOne(5)`.
 Any place you write `PlusOne(5)` in our program it is basically the same as inserting a `6`.

 > Exercise 2: What value is output (returned) by `PlusOne(-1)`?